-Robin Greenfield’s Commitment to Financial and Corporate Transparency
+Robin Greenfield’s Commitment to Financial Transparency

-Since 2011 I have been working to de-monetize my life and I have been mostly successful on this mission.
-I have committed to making very little money (no more than the federal poverty threshold per year) and having a very small financial net worth (I update my net worth here).
+Since 2011, I have been working to demonetize my life and I have been mostly successful on this mission.
+I have committed to making very little money (no more than the federal poverty threshold per year) and having a very small financial net worth.
+(I update my net worth here.)
 I’ve intentionally designed my life to be as minimally involved with money as I can.
 Most of my life is based around relationships, skills and exchanges rather than money.

 Here is a breakdown of how I have personally earned money since 2016.
-(Last updated November 27th, 2022)

 2022 – $8,600 total earned from public speaking ($2,000 event sponsored by Walden Farmacy in Birmingham, Alabama, $2,100 at San Diego State University, $2,300 at University of Wisconsin La Crosse, $2,300 at Morrill Lecture Series)